-Due to COVID 19 we have adapted our current Phonics programme to meet the needs of the children.
+Due to the impact of the Covid 19 pandemic we have adapted our current Phonics programme to meet the needs of the children.

-· Any child who needs additional practice has daily keep-up support, taught by a fully trained adult.
+· Any child who needs additional practice has regular keep-up support, led by a fully trained adult.
 Keep-up lessons match the structure of class teaching, and use the same procedures, resources and mantras, but in smaller steps with more repetition, so that every child secures their learning.

-· We timetable daily Phonics lessons for any child in Year 2 or 3 who is not fully fluent at reading or has not passed the Phonics Screening Check.
-These children urgently need to catch up, so the gap between themselves and their peers does not widen.
-We use the ‘Little Wandle Letters and Sounds Revised’ assessments to identify the gaps in their phonic knowledge and teach to these using the keep-up resources at pace.
+· We use the ‘Little Wandle Letters and Sounds Revised’ assessments to identify the gaps in their phonic knowledge and teach to these using the keep-up resources at pace.

-· If any child in Year 3 to 6 has gaps in their phonic knowledge when reading or writing, we plan phonics ‘catch-up’ lessons to address specific reading/writing gaps.
-These short, sharp lessons last 10 minutes and take place at least three times a week.
+· If any child in Year 3 to 6 has gaps in their phonic knowledge when reading or writing, we plan and deliver Phonics ‘catch-up’ lessons to address specific reading/writing gaps.

 Teaching reading: Reading practice sessions three times a week in Early Years and Key Stage 1